Th\'eories homotopiques des 2-cat\'egories: Abstract

 \section{Abstract}

 This text develops a homotopy theory of \deux{}categories analogous to Grothendieck's homotopy theory of categories developed in \emph{Pursuing Stacks}.
 We define the notion of \emph{basic localizer of $\DeuxCat$}, \deux{}categorical generalization of Grothendieck's notion of basic localizer, and we show that the homotopy theories of $\Cat$ and $\DeuxCat$ are equivalent in a remarkably strong sense: there is an isomorphism, compatible with localization, between the ordered classes of basic localizers of $\Cat$ and $\DeuxCat$.
 It follows that weak homotopy equivalences in $\DeuxCat$ can be characterised in an internal way, without mentioning topological spaces or simplicial sets.
-In an appendix, Dimitri Ara obtains, from our results and results he has obtained with Maltsiniotis, the existence, for almost every basic localizer $\W$ of~$\DeuxCat$, of an associated « Thomason model structure » on $\DeuxCat$ whose weak equivalences are the elements of $\W$.
-He shows that these model category structures model exactly combinatorial left Bousfield localizations of the classical homotopy theory of simplicial sets.

 \selectlanguage{french}